LuisaGroup/LuisaCompute/README.md

 The backends are the final realizers of computation.
 They generate concrete shader sources from the ASTs and compile them into native shaders.
 They implement the virtual device interfaces with low-level platform-dependent API calls and translate the intermediate command representations into native kernel launches and command dispatches.

-Currently, we have 3 working GPU backends for the C++ and Python frontends, based on CUDA, Metal, and DirectX, respectively.
-A CPU backend (re-)implemented in Rust is a work in progress and currently can only be accessed from the [Rust frontend](https://github.com/LuisaGroup/luisa-compute-rs).
+Currently, we have 3 working GPU backends for the C++ and Python frontends, based on CUDA, Metal, and DirectX, respectively, and a CPU backend (re-)implemented in Rust for debugging purpose and fallback.

 ### Python Frontend